Genevieve Brading of Floss & Mischief Shares Her Stitch Story

 Needlework is an amazing craft.
 It lets you unplug and escape the stresses of everyday life—something many us would benefit from.
 But sometimes its outdated reputation stops people from even trying it, which is a travesty.
 Inspiring others to pick up a needle and thread not only keeps the craft alive, it makes needlework relevant to a whole new set of people and lets them benefit from its therapeutic qualities.
 I wish more people experienced needlework like I do.

 Thanks to Genevieve Brading for sharing!
+Now check out her free pattern here!

 Love & Threads,